Jiaobei

-Moon blocks or jiaobei (also written as jiao bei etc. variants; 筊杯 or 珓杯 (jiǎo bēi, gaau2 bui1)), also poe (from 桮 (poe); as used in the term "poe divination"), are wooden divination tools originating from China, which are used in pairs and thrown to seek divine guidance in the form of a yes or no question.
+Moon blocks, jiaobei (also written as jiao bei; 筊杯 or 珓杯 (jiǎo bēi)), or poe (from 桮 (poe); as used in the term "poe divination"), are wooden divination tools originating from China, which are used in pairs and thrown to seek divine guidance in the form of a yes or no question.
 They are made out of wood or bamboo and carved into a crescent shape.
 A pair of clam shells can also be used.

 Each block is round on one side (known as the yin side) and flat on the other (known as the yang side).
-It is one of the more commonly used items found in Chinese traditional religion and are used in temples and home shrines along with fortune sticks, both of which are often used together when requesting an answer from the Deities.
+It is one of the more commonly used items found in Chinese traditional religion, along with fortune sticks, and are used in temples and home shrines.
+Moon blocks and fortune sticks are often used together when requesting an answer from deities.